top of page

 New multi-year programme launched to protect and connect critical forest landscapes in South America

 With the Andes as a dramatic backdrop, we launched our new and ambitious Forest4Life Partnership Programme in La Paz.
 The initiative marks the beginning of a long-term effort to protect vital forest ecosystems in Bolivia and Peru - benefiting biodiversity, local communities, and the global climate.
-Over the next four years, the programme will be implemented in key ecoregions in the two countries, focusing on areas that play a critical role in maintaining ecological balance an
+The SAFCA family celebrating the launch of the Forest4Life Partnership Programme.
+Photo: ACEAA Over the next four years, the programme will be implemented in key ecoregions in the

 Toke F. Nyborg